Chart Color Schemes

 Residential development activity is lower than average in Corio - Lovely Banks according to AreaSearch's national comparison of local real estate markets

-Corio - Lovely Banks has averaged approximately 73 new dwelling approvals annually over the past five financial years, totalling 367 homes.
-As of FY26, 10 approvals have been recorded.
-The population has declined in recent years, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
-New properties are constructed at an average value of $219,000, which is below regional norms, indicating more affordable housing choices for purchasers.
+Corio - Lovely Banks averaged approximately 73 new dwelling approvals annually over the past five financial years, totalling 367 homes.
+As of FY26, there have been 13 recorded approvals.
+The population has declined in recent years, with new supply likely meeting demand and providing good options for buyers.
+New properties are constructed at an average value of $219,000, below regional norms, offering more affordable housing choices.

-In FY26, there have been $1.3 million in commercial approvals, reflecting the area's residential nature.
-Compared to the Rest of Vic., Corio - Lovely Banks has markedly lower building activity, with 63.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
-New development consists of 84.0% detached houses and 16.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year, there have been $1.3 million in commercial approvals, indicating the area's residential nature.
+Compared to Rest of Vic., Corio - Lovely Banks has significantly lower building activity, with 63.0% fewer approvals per person.
+Limited new supply generally supports stronger demand and values for established properties.
+New development consists mainly of detached houses (84.0%) and attached dwellings (16.0%), maintaining the area's low density nature and attracting space-seeking buyers.

 The estimated population per dwelling approval is 627 people, reflecting its quiet, low activity development environment.
-Future projections indicate that Corio - Lovely Banks will add approximately 4,526 residents by 2041.
+According to AreaSearch quarterly estimates, Corio - Lovely Banks is projected to add 4,526 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development